awchiu23/CryptoTools/README.md

 - Replace the defaults with your own API keys.

 ## CryptoAlerter
-- This tool is for monitoring premium/discounts as well as funding rates.
+- This tool is for monitoring smart basis (as well as raw basis) for various futures.
-- For the purpose of calculating premium/discount%, the spot prices from FTX are used.
-This is assuming that you will trade your spot on FTX.
+- Raw basis: premium of future vs. FTX spot
+- Smart basis: similar to above but adjusted for these extra factors:
+	- Spot rates
+	- Basis mean reversion
+	- Accrued funding payments
+	- Future funding payments

 ## CryptoReporter
-- This tool is for monitoring your NAVs and positions.
+- This tool is for monitoring your NAVs, positions and deltas across:
+	- FTX
+	- Binance
+	- Bybit
+	- Coinbase

 ## CryptoStats
 - This tool provides some historical stats sourced through APIs.